 The methodological stages for the project consisted of eliciting accounts of concrete lived experience, organising these accounts into themes that elucidate the questions of interest, and then presenting these themes in a detailed, evocative narrative, from which I draw conclusions.
 I analysed thematically qualitative data gathered through the diary-interview method, conducted with London-based social media users.
 The centring of liveness as both an object of study and as an analytical device is then translated in focusing on four existential quests as enacted through technical mediation, which in turn inform the four empirical chapters.
 They are: the ‘real-time’ experience, the experience of ‘being there’, ‘getting involved in a shared experience’, and the ‘authentic’ experience.

 Whereas much of the scholarship on liveness is interested in special occasions, routine disruptions, and extraordinary media events, this thesis is focused precisely on trivial occurrences, habitual routinisation, and ordinary settings.
-My interest lies at the intersection of ongoing philosophical issues and their enactment and negotiation in the mundanity of everyday life.
-Indeed, one of the foundational arguments that traverses the theoretical and empirical chapters is the idea that liveness helps social media to construct and maintain their ordinariness.
+My interest lies at the intersection of ongoing philosophical, transcendental issues and their enactment and negotiation in the mundanity of everyday life.
+Indeed, one of the foundational arguments that traverses the theoretical and empirical chapters of my thesis is the idea that liveness helps social media to construct and maintain their ordinariness.